bfoz/glFire/ReadMe.txt

-### GLGravity ###
+### GLFire ###

 ===========================================================================
 DESCRIPTION:

-The GLGravity sample application demonstrates how to use the UIAccelerometer class in combination with OpenGL rendering.
+The GLFire sample application demonstrates how to use the UIAccelerometer class in combination with OpenGL rendering.
 It shows how to extract the gravity vector from the accelerometer values using a basic low-pass filter, and how to build an OpenGL transformation matrix from it.
 Note that the result is not fully defined, as rotation of the device around the gravity vector cannot be detected by the accelerometer.

 This application is designed to run on a device, not in the iPhone Simulator.
 Rotate the device and observe how the teapot always stays upright, independent of the device orientation.